Trader Joe's Recipes

 How To Make Trader Joe’s Garden Vegetable Hash

-1. Parboil the root vegetables: Bring a pot of water to a boil and add the coarse salt.
-Add the chopped potatoes and carrots and boil until they are just tender, about 12 minutes.
-Drain them and set aside.
+1. Parboil the vegetables: Bring a large pot of water to a rolling boil and add the tablespoon of coarse salt.
+Add the chopped potatoes and carrots.
+Boil them for about 12 minutes until they are just tender when pierced with a knife but not falling apart.
+Drain them thoroughly and set aside to steam dry.

-2. Sauté the aromatics: Heat the olive oil in a large skillet over medium heat.
-Add the garlic and sauté until it begins to lightly brown.
-Add the sliced onions, red bell pepper, turmeric powder, chili powder, and a pinch of salt.
-Continue to sauté for about 5 minutes, until the vegetables start to soften.
+2. Sauté the aromatics: Heat the olive oil in a large skillet (cast iron is best) over medium heat.
+Add the minced garlic and sauté briefly until it begins to lightly brown and smell fragrant.
+Add the sliced red onion, chopped red bell pepper, turmeric powder, chili powder, and a pinch of salt.
+Sauté for about 5 minutes until the peppers and onions start to soften.

-3. Caramelize the hash: Add the parboiled potatoes and carrots to the skillet.
-Spread the vegetables out in an even layer and let them cook without stirring until they start to brown and caramelize on the bottom.
-Toss, spread them out again, and let them caramelize once more.
+3. Caramelize the hash: Add the drained parboiled potatoes and carrots to the skillet.
+Spread the vegetables out in a single, even layer pressing them against the hot pan.
+Let them cook undisturbed for a few minutes until they start to brown and crisp on the bottom.
+Toss, spread them out again, and repeat the caramelization process to get crispy edges.

-4. Wilt the greens: Add the drained black beans and the chopped kale to the skillet.
-Stir everything well and continue to cook until the kale is wilted and tender.
+4. Wilt the greens: Stir in the drained black beans and the chopped kale.
+Mix everything well.
+Continue to cook for another 2 to 3 minutes until the kale has wilted down and become tender and the beans are heated through.

-5. Finish and serve: Taste the hash and adjust the seasonings with more salt and pepper if needed.
-Just before serving, add the fresh chopped tomato and a splash of fresh lime juice, giving the skillet a final toss to combine.
+5. Finish the dish: Taste the hash and adjust the seasoning with more Himalayan salt and black pepper if needed.
+Just before serving, remove from the heat, stir in the fresh chopped tomato, and squeeze the fresh lime juice over the entire skillet.
+Give it a final toss to combine and serve immediately.

 Trader Joe’s Garden Vegetable Hash Recipe